 Staying on Track

-We understand how important it is for you to take your STELARA® medication just as your doctor prescribed.
-Janssen CarePath provides ongoing support to help you stay on track with your STELARA® treatment.
+We understand how important it is for you to take your STELARA® medication as your doctor prescribed.
+Janssen CarePath provides ongoing support that may help you stay on track with your STELARA® treatment.

 Tools for working with your doctor